 The Tools of Choice for Hobbyists and Professionals

 In 1987 Tony Natal designed and built a unique foam cutting tool to make foam gliders for his young grandson.
-Rather than sawing through Styrofoam, he developed a tool that melted a thin clean slice through the foam eliminating the use of serrated blades that made a mess of tiny foam particles that stuck to everything.
-In 1988 Tony designed a foam cutting tool for his son David Natal to make lightweight scenery for clay animation sets.
-In 1991 David asked Tony to create a set of foam cutting tools for miniature terrain making that he could manufacture and market.
-The new company was given the name Hot Wire Foam Factory.
+Rather than sawing through Styrofoam, he developed a tool that melted a thin clean slice through the foam, eliminating the use of serrated blades that made a mess of tiny foam particles that stuck to everything.

-3M Company, Art Institute of Seattle, Art Institute of Pittsburgh, Augusta Museum of History, Alaska Dept of Fish & Game, Ambulatory Robotics, American Bronze Corp., American Standard, Amish Furniture, Anima Design, Atmosphere Events, Aurora Fox Theatre, Ball Aerospace, Bad Boyz Productions, Ball State University, Bechtel/Parsons Brinckerhof, Ben-Gurion University of the Negev, Black Dog Productions, Big Fish/Columbia Pictures, Blue Point Engineering, Bob Jones University, Bose Corporation, Boston Scientific, Brown University Division of Engineering, Buena Vista Games, Cal Poly State University, Cal State/Environmental Design, CIA, Cirque Du Soleil, Cleveland Institute, College of Eastern Utah, Connecticut Cummings Art Center, Cornell University, Dallas Children's Museum, Dawn Hamm Studios, Delancey Street, Department 56, Department of Defense, Design Automation, Dreamworks, Eaglewings Iron Craft, Elastomold, Electrolux, Enchanted Castle Studios, Encore Kids Inc., FBI, Ferris State University, Field Air Corp., Figments Studio, Fisher Price/Mattel, Freer Gallery of Art, Gameboard Distributors, Games Workshop, GE Energy Services, Gentle Giant Studios, George Washington University, Giddy Up, Gillette Co., Gingerbread Trim, Grand Canyon State Model RR, Hirsch USA, Hobby Merchandiser, IGC Superpower, Impression Charles, Indiana University, Purdue University of Indianapolis, Index Stock, Indiana University, Iowa State University/Applied Physics Lab, Jazzland Theme Park, Jetboil, Johnnie Brock's Inc., Johns Hopkins University, Kawasaki Motors, Langara College, Legoland, Lemans Academy, Lionel Hastings & Co., Lionel Trains, Lockheed Martin, Mail Boxes Etc., Marburn Academy of Columbus, Maryland Inst.
-College of Art, Mazatzal Casino, Mechanical Design Studio, Mercedes Yacht, Miami University, Michael Graves Institute of Architecture, Michigan Technological University, Midsummer Knights Dream, Michigan State University, MIT Department of Architecture, MIT Department of Engineering, MIT Media Lab, Monterey Sculpture Center, Moon International, National Parks Service, Motorola, New York University Medical Center, New York Aquarium, Northern Kentucky University, Ocean Sciences Lab, Ocean Systems Inc., Ocean Works Int., Ohio University, Opera Co. of Philadelphia, Parris Island Museum, Philadelphia Purdue University At Indianapolis, Reactive Nano Technologies, Rice University, Rochester Institute of Technology, Rosebowl Parade, Savannah College of Art & Design, Six Flags New Orleans, Squonk Opera, Softcore Surfboards, Sony Pictures, Southern Adventist University, Stanford University, State Summit Group, Texas Instruments, Tufts University, University of Alabama, University of Arizona, University of California Davis, University of Cincinnati, University of Florida, University of Michigan, University of Kansas, University of San Diego, University of Utah, University of West Georgia, USC School of Fine Arts, US Forest Service, UPS, Village Display Tips, Walt Disney Studios, Walt Disney World, Washington University School of Medicine, West Coast Blimps, WGM TV, Yogi Bear Jellystone Park, Yost Grube Hall of Architecture
+3M Company, Art Institute of Seattle, Art Institute of Pittsburgh, Augusta Museum of History, Alaska Dept of Fish & Game, Ambulatory Robotics, American Bronze Corp., American Standard, Amish Furniture, Anima Design, Atmosphere Events, Aurora Fox Theatre, Ball Aerospace, Bad Boyz Productions, Ball State University, Bechtel/Parsons Brinckerhof, Ben-Gurion University of the Negev, Black Dog Productions, Big Fish/Columbia Pictures, Blue Point Engineering, Bob Jones University, Bose Corporation, Boston Scientific, Brown University Division of Engineering, Buena Vista Games, Cal Poly State University, Cal State/Environmental Design, CIA, Cirque Du Soleil, Cleveland Institute, College of Eastern Utah, Connecticut Cummings Art Center, Cornell University, Dallas Children's Museum, Dawn Hamm Studios, Delancey Street, Department 56, Department of Defense, Design Automation, Dreamworks, Eaglewings Iron Craft, Elastomold, Electrolux, Enchanted Castle Studios, Encore Kids Inc., FBI, Ferris State University, Field Air Corp., Figments Studio, Fisher Price/Mattel, Freer Gallery of Art, Gameboard Distributors, Games Workshop, GE Energy Services, Gentle Giant Studios, George Washington University, Giddy Up, Gillette Co., Gingerbread Trim, Grand Canyon State Model RR, Hirsch USA, Hobby Merchandiser, IGC Superpower, Impression Charles, Indiana University, Purdue University of Indianapolis, Index Stock, Indiana University, Iowa State University/Applied Physics Lab, Jazzland Theme Park, Jetboil, Jet Propulsion Labs, Johnnie Brock's Inc., Johns Hopkins University, Kawasaki Motors, Knott's Berry Farm, Langara College, Legoland, Lemans Academy, Lionel Hastings & Co., Lionel Trains, Lockheed Martin, Mail Boxes Etc., Marburn Academy of Columbus, Maryland Inst.
+College of Art, Mazatzal Casino, Mechanical Design Studio, Mercedes Yacht, Miami University, Michael Graves Institute of Architecture, Michigan Technological University, Midsummer Knights Dream, Michigan State University, MIT Department of Architecture, MIT Department of Engineering, MIT Media Lab, Monterey Sculpture Center, Moon International, Nancy's Hallmark, National Parks Service, Motorola, New York University Medical Center, New York Aquarium, Northern Kentucky University, Ocean Sciences Lab, Ocean Systems Inc., Ocean Works Int., Ohio University, Opera Co. of Philadelphia, Parris Island Museum, Philadelphia Purdue University At Indianapolis, Reactive Nano Technologies, Rice University, Rochester Institute of Technology, Rosebowl Parade, Savannah College of Art & Design, Six Flags New Orleans, Squonk Opera, Softcore Surfboards, Sony Pictures, Southern Adventist University, Stanford University, State Summit Group, Texas Instruments, Tufts University, University of Alabama, University of Arizona, University of California Davis, University of Cincinnati, University of Florida, University of Michigan, University of Kansas, University of San Diego, University of Utah, University of West Georgia, USC School of Fine Arts, US Forest Service, UPS, Village Display Tips, Walt Disney Studios, Walt Disney World, Washington University School of Medicine, West Coast Blimps, WGM TV, Yogi Bear Jellystone Park, Yost Grube Hall of Architecture

 Plus too many art studios, schools, churches and theater groups to list.